NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hitbox appears and disappears one frame later
 - 2A
     - Comes out faster
-    - Front hitbox removed and two adjacent hitboxes are smaller
+    - Front hitbox removed
-    - Hitboxes bigger (TODO: Is this true after the above change?)
+    - Hitboxes bigger (TODO: Are the other non-front hitboxes bigger?)
     - Bugs changed to be mids (TODO: were they always mids?)
 - 6B(B) given stagger
 - 6BBA(8B) added as 8B